plone/training/embed.rst

 .. only:: not presentation

     This looks like a MultiAdapter.
-We want to get notified, when an IVotable object gets modified.
-Our method will receive the votable object, and the event itself.
+We want to get notified when an IVotable object gets modified.
+Our method will receive the votable object and the event itself.

 And finally, our event handler in :file:`events/votable.py`